LINKIWI/orion-web/README.md

 ```

 That's it!
 This produces a completely self-contained static frontend file at `dist/index.html`.
 You can deploy this however you see fit.
 For example, if you followed the deployment instructions in the README for `orion-server`, you can use an `Alias` directive to map all non-API routes for the Orion virtual host to this static file.

+*\* While I am not in any position to provide official legal advice, you should review and agree to the [terms of service](https://www.mapbox.com/tos) set forth by Mapbox before creating and using an API key.*

 ## Display modes